sudomateo/terraform-training/course/03-Terraform-Language/README.md

 behavior:

 - `depends_on` - Define explicit dependencies.
-- `count` - Create multiple resources using indices.
+- `count` - Create multiple resources using indexes.
 - `for_each` - Create multiple resources using uniquely named keys.
 - `provider` - Use a specific aliased provider.
 - `lifecycle` - Customize the resource lifecycle.